umeshkaul/using-ai-mcp-tools-for-troubleshooting-kubernetes/README.md

 # Building an AI-Powered Kubernetes Troubleshooting Assistant with MCP

+Agentic AI + MCP is changing how we troubleshoot Kubernetes.
+Built a quick Go prototype that uses the MCP protocol to run tools like `kubect` and `k8sgpt` on live clusters.

 ## 1. High-Level Overview

 This project showcases the development of an AI-powered Kubernetes troubleshooting assistant using the Model-Controller-Presenter (MCP) protocol.
 Implemented in Go using [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) SDK, the prototype integrates large language models (LLMs) with standard Kubernetes tools like `kubectl` and `k8sgpt` to deliver a natural language, conversational interface for managing and troubleshooting clusters.
 Key features include real-time cluster monitoring, automated issue detection and resolution, intelligent command execution, and verification of applied fixes.